๐Ÿ’ถAP Macroeconomics

 3. A bank is deciding whether to lend excess reserves or hold them at the Fed.
 Which two policy tools directly influence this decision, and how?

-4. Trace the transmission mechanism: if the Fed lowers the federal funds rate target, explain each step in the chain from that decision to a change in real GDP using the AD-AS model.
+4. Trace the full transmission mechanism: if the Fed buys bonds through OMOs, explain each step in the chain from that action to a change in real GDP and the price level using the AD-AS model.

 5. Why might the Fed use forward guidance in addition to lowering interest rates, rather than relying on rate cuts alone?
 What problem does forward guidance solve that rate changes cannot?